 Contents

 Introduction 2

 From the College Principal 2

 College aims and ethos 3

 Beyond the classroom 4 - 5

 BYOD program 6

 School Wide Positive Behaviours 7

 Course options 9

 VCE 10

 VCE course structure 11

 A list of VCE studies 12

-Subjects 13 - 40
+Subjects 13 - 43

-VCE - Vocational Major 41
+VCE - Vocational Major 44

-Vocational Major unit summaries 43 - 50
+Vocational Major unit summaries 45 - 52

-VET 51
+VET 53

-VET programs 52
+VET programs 54

-VET programs delivered on campus 52
+VET programs delivered on campus 54

-VET links 53
+VET links 54

-VET programs delivered off campus 52
+VET programs delivered off campus 55

-Programs 54 - 62
+Programs 56 - 64

-YEAR 10 63
+YEAR 10 65

-Year 10 program 63
+Year 10 program 65

-Pathway options 64
+Pathway options 65 - 66

-VCE studies in Year 10 65
+VCE studies in Year 10 67

-School based VET 66

-A list of Year 10 studies 67
+A list of Year 10 studies 68

-Core subjects 68 - 70
+Core subjects 69 - 71

-Electives 71 - 79
+Electives 72 - 80

-Glossary 80
+Glossary 81

 From the College Principal Students starting at Sandringham College Senior Campus are entering some of the most important and rewarding years of their education.
 The senior years of school marks your entry into a young adult learning environment at the Holloway Road Campus.
 In Year 10, you will begin to make decisions about your future including looking at your career pathway and selecting subjects or courses that support you to achieve your aspirations.
 As a young adult, you have greater choices and more opportunities; with this comes more responsibility.
 It is important that you read the information contained in this handbook carefully and choose those subjects that interest you and that will support you to have success in your future.
 As a school we actively seek the involvement of your parents / carers in working with you and the school to make your subject and pathway choices.
 Their advice and guidance is critical when it comes to subject selection.
 Careers counsellors at our school will also assist you to make your choices.
 Our counsellors will be able to talk through your choices with you and to advise you about how to achieve success in gaining tertiary entrance, an apprenticeship or employment at the end of Year 12.
 Amy Porter College Principal Year 10 At Year 10 we provide you with a genuine opportunity to explore a range of subjects and to begin to specialise in areas that you are passionate about.
-Whilst mathematics, English, science and health / physical education are compulsory, Year 10 is primarily an elective based program.
+Whilst Mathematics, English, Science and Health / Physical Education are compulsory, Year 10 is primarily an elective based program.
 In Year 10 you are encouraged to attempt a VCE subject as it offers a valuable insight into the VCE experience and prepares you for a full VCE program.
 Year 11 and 12 We offer you two pathways, either VCE Academic Pathway or VCE Vocational Major Pathway, for the final two years of schooling.
 We aim to cater for the learning needs of each student by ensuring that both academic and experiential learning styles are catered for.
-VET (Vocational Education and Training) With one of the widest ranges of VET studies in the state, you are encouraged to take a VET subject as a part of your program.
-This vocational pathway will suit many students and may offer you the opportunity to develop complementary skills that may transfer to either the class room or future workplace.
+VET (Vocational Education and Training) The Vocational Education and Training (VET) pathway compliments the VCE and suits many students.
+It offers the opportunity to develop complementary skills that may transfer to either the class room or future workplace.
 We aim to challenge and inspire you in your learning.
 I wish you all the best in making your choices and remember this is about you, your passions and interests, so forge your own pathway to success.
+VET can be taken on site or off site, is compulsory for Vocational Major students, and contributes to the ATAR for VCE students.